Police Officer

 I traded a fake pair of Nike shoes on Craigslist.
 I was scammed, so I put them on to someone else.
 I never said they were authentic, nor did I forge anything.
 The only info the buyer has of me is my #.
 No receipt.
 Will the police come after me?

-Asked by QuestionAsker123 over 11 years ago
+Asked by QuestionAsker123 almost 12 years ago

 Possibly.
 Trading in known counterfeit products, such as Nike sneakers, is a felony is many states.
 Additionally, there are federal laws on the subject.
 If the person you scammed files a police report instead of trying to screw over his fellow man, you could be looking at criminal charges.
 I'd suggest finding a good criminal defense attorney immediately.